 Before you begin

 - Register an account in the AWS Cloud.
-For information about the AWS Service Catalog account creation, see Create and activate the AWS Service Catalog account in the Amazon documentation.
+For information about the AWS Service Catalog account creation, see in the Amazon documentation.

 - Configure a connection to BMC Integration Service in the Application Settings of BMC Digital Workplace Catalog.
 For details about how to configure the connection, see Integrating BMC Digital Workplace Catalog with BMC Helix Integration Service.